top of page

 Creating a realistic budget involves several steps:

-• Include savings: Even a small emergency fund can provide financial security.
+Even a small emergency fund can provide financial security.
+Aim to set aside a portion of your income for unexpected expenses.

 Tips for Staying on Track

-Maintaining a budget requires discipline and regular review:
+Maintaining a budget requires discipline and regular review.
+Here are some practical tips to help you stay on course:

 Conclusion